 As previously mentioned, the use of heavy and full coverage makeup disrupts the natural process of skin renewal and also clogs the pores.
-Putting on concealer and foundation is but a temporary solution to a skin condition that might go on for much longer than it should, if you insist on putting it on.
+Putting on concealer and foundation is but a temporary solution to a skin condition that might go on for much longer than it should if you insist on putting it on.

 How to Prevent Milia Under the Eyes?

-The first, and most important thing is to make sure to keep your skin clean.
-Cleanse, tone and moisturize twice a day and exfoliate your skin to make sure that the dead skin cells don’t clog up your skin.
+There are many ways to prevent under eye milia The first and most important thing is to make sure to keep your skin clean.
+Cleanse, tone, and moisturize twice a day and exfoliate your skin to make sure that the dead skin cells don’t clog up your skin.

-You should also consider taking some supplements that are known to improve* the quality of the skin Vitamin E, Vitamin B3 (niacin) and B-complex.
-This way, even if your skin is prone to getting milia, taking supplements can make the occurrence less* frequent.
+You should also consider taking some supplements that are known to improve the quality of the skin Vitamin E, Vitamin B3 (niacin), and B-complex.
+This way, even if your skin is prone to getting milia, taking supplements can make the occurrence less frequent.